greencloudcomputing/docs/docs/API/Dispatcher.md

 1. They are available for work.
 2. They are un-available for work as they are currently processing work.
-3. They are un-avilable for work as they are not producing or running on renewable energy.
+3. They are un-available for work as they are not producing or running on renewable energy.

 The dispatcher checks the queue for incoming work loads.
-Should it find a request for work - it then checks its Node queue and allocates to work load to the most appropriate node to perform that task ( achieved through a capabilites check ).
+Should it find a request for work - it then checks its Node queue and allocates to work load to the most appropriate node to perform that task ( achieved through a capabilities check ).

 The workload is allocated - the Node is removed from the queue and the Dispatcher repeats the process for the next piece of work in the queue.
 This makes for a very rapid system of work allocation.
 Another way of viewing how the Dispatcher works is as a broker.
 "I have some work - who is available to perform it ?"